-Data from 65 million ecommerce orders shows the crucial sources of traffic for ecommerce websites
+Real-world client date shows the most crucial sources of traffic for e-commerce websites

-Ecommerce and online retail is a booming sector, but because the latest marketing techniques change so rapidly it can be tricky to keep up with the latest trends whilst also keeping your feet on the ground.
+Ecommerce and online retail is a booming sector, but because the latest marketing techniques change so rapidly it can be tricky to keep up with how the latest marketing techniques affect

 Yotpo collated data from 65 million ecommerce orders representing $2 billion dollars in transactions over 120,000 ecommerce stores and established what the industry average is for digital media.